rhagarty/jitserver-intro/ol-kube-tutorial.md

 * [KVM](https://www.linux-kvm.org/page/Main_Page) -- Kernel Virtual Machine on Linux
 * [Podman](https://podman.io/) -- Container engine

-In these experiments, we installed MicroK8s 1.23 on a KVM with eight vCPUs and 16GB of RAM running on Ubuntu 22.04.
+For simplicity, the experiments will be performed in a [MicroK8s](https://microk8s.io/) single-node K8s cluster that runs in a KVM virtual machine with Ubuntu 22.04.
 How to install/configure the VM and MicroK8s is outside the scope of this tutorial.
 For MicroK8s, the following add-ons were enabled: dns, registry, storage, rbac, ingress, and Prometheus.
 In Ubuntu, we also installed podman-docker to build the various container images.
 Note that in MicroK8s all `kubectl` commands need to be prefixed by `microk8s` commands.
 To simplify development, we have created an alias:

 ```bash
 $ alias kubectl='microk8s kubectl'
 ```

+For the application, we will use the Open Liberty [getting-started app](https://github.com/OpenLiberty/sample-getting-started).
+The container image can be pulled from the [IBM Cloud Container Registry](https://www.ibm.com/cloud/container-registry) using the following path: **icr.io/appcafe/open-liberty/samples/getting-started**.

 ## Estimated time